 Private sector investment can promote employment, production capacity and knowledge transfer in developing countries and emerging markets.
 This was the reason for launching the Dutch Good Growth Fund in 2014.

 Entrepreneurs doing business in emerging markets and developing countries, often have a great contribution to economic and social improvements in these countries.
 The Ministry of Foreign Affairs encourages this.
 Projects in these countries, however, often have such a high risk that banks are reluctant to finance them.
-This is particularly true of projects proposed by small and medium-sized enterprises (SMEs).
-The Netherlands has many SMEs that want to invest in or export to emerging markets and developing countries.
+The Netherlands has many entrepreneurs that want to invest in or export to emerging markets and developing countries.
 They often have good, high-quality initiatives that would be of great local benefit.
-Therefore, the Dutch Good Growth Fund (DGGF) supports Dutch SMEs doing business with developing countries and emerging markets with customized services.
+Therefore, the Dutch Good Growth Fund (DGGF) supports Dutch entrepreneurs doing business with developing countries and emerging markets with customized services.

 Do you want to invest in one of the DGGF countries but are you unable to get financing from your bank?
 The DGGF supplements private investments by means of guarantees and direct financing with a repayment obligation, such as loans and equity investments in projects.

 Do you import goods from a developing country or upcoming market?
 Do you want to expand your company, but are unable to get funding from your bank?
-DGGF supports importing Dutch SMEs through guarantees and loans via its Importing Dutch SME track.
+DGGF supports importing Dutch entrepreneurs through guarantees and loans.

 Do you want to export to one or more of the DGGF countries?
 The DGGF support export initiatives by providing export credit insurance and export financing.